 The use of routinely collected data, big data and digital technologies has the potential to transform future healthcare and is a prominent strategic priority for funders of applied health and care research.
-The ability to support and deliver research studies that involve the use of data is a current strength of DBTH as well as a strategic priority.
-Over the next five years we will:
+The ability to support and deliver research studies that involve the use of data is a current strength of DBTH gap in health and wellbeing challenges and work as well as a strategic priority.
+Over the next five

-• Work with Information experts both within the Trust and with partners to develop and implement a programme of work to digitally support the growth of Research and Innovation.
+• Work with Information experts both within the Trust and with partners to develop and implement a programme of work to digitally support the

-- Work with partners to develop a research portfolio using real-world data, supported by strong governance and processes for deidentification to ensure studies fulfil requisite legal frameworks, including all data protection and state aid laws. - Work with experts in data, Computer Science and Artificial Intelligence to optimise innovative approaches for the use of real-world data in answering research questions in areas of strategic priority. - Work with patients, our people and the public to develop our strategy and processes for research involving real-world datasets, focussing on equality, diversity and inclusion particularly underrepresented groups.
+- growth of Research and Innovation. - Work with partners to develop a research portfolio using real-world data, supported by strong governance and processes for deidentification to ensure studies fulfil requisite legal frameworks, including all data protection and state aid laws. - and Artificial Intelligence to optimise innovative approaches for the use of real-world data in answering research questions in areas of strategic - Work with patients, our people and the public to develop our strategy and processes for research involving real-world datasets, focussing on equality, diversity and inclusion particularly underrepresented groups.